alexsivris/tas/README.md

 #### Description ####
 In this file I did all the tests related to contour matching together with ORB in OpenCV before implementing them in a ROS node.

+# 3. Benjamin Braun
+### My contribution

+#### LandmarkDetector ####

+### Description ###
+This node is dedicated to our second task "Visual Localization".

+In the node "landmarkdetector" of the package "object_detection" I recognize landmarks in our local environment using the given camera image of a simple RGB-Webcam.
+For this purpose is used the algorithms SIFT/SURF/ORB to detect and describe keypoints in the image, and a Brute-Force-Matcher to match the detected keypoints with known templates.
+To improve the robustness, i calculate the homography matrix of the template in my camera image using RANSAC, to only consider inliers.

+### How to run the node ###
+To run the node I prepared a launch file within the folder "object_detection/launch", called "landmarkdetector.launch".
+In this launch file the paths to the template-image-files can be specified.
+After specifying these, the node can be started using the following syntax: roslaunch object_detection landmarkdetector.launch

+### Dependencies ###
+*	ROS Indigo running under Linux (tested and developed under 16.04.01 LTS)
+*	OpenCV 3 (tested developed with OpenCV 3.2.0-dev)